Test Token Swap¶

-This test scenario walks you through the process of acquiring test INS tokens and swapping them to test XNS coins.
+This test scenario walks you through the process of acquiring test INS tokens and swapping them to test XNS coins in the Insolar TestNet.

 Do not send real INS tokens from the main Ethereum network to Insolar MainNet during the testing period.